JahdaiF/post-install-config/README.md

 <img width="1548" height="942" alt="Screenshot (1375)" src="https://github.com/user-attachments/assets/114affc8-1ccf-4ce7-a5af-dae7f22a9ad7" />

 <b> Admin Panel vs. Agent Panel </b> <br>
 Once logged in, notice the tab in the top-right corner.
-Understanding the difference between the Admin Panel and Agent Panel is essential:
+Understanding the difference between the <b>Admin Panel</b> and Agent Panel is essential:

 -Admin Panel: This is used to set up Departments, Roles, and System Settings. <br>
 -Agent Panel: This is the where tickets and users are managed.